-- Women have two breasts instead of one so that they can nurse twins.
-It stands to reason that the average mother with two breasts will be able to produce enough milk for one baby (at least).
+Women have two breasts instead of one so that they can nurse twins, so it stands to reason that the average mother with two breasts will be able to produce enough milk for one baby (at least).

-- Since breastmilk intake can’t be measured without using sophisticated scientific equipment, it is important to know how to tell if your baby is getting enough.
+Since breast milk intake can’t be measured without using scientific equipment or expressing it and putting it in bottles, it’s important to know how to tell if your baby is getting enough.

 Here are some guidelines to help you assess your baby’s milk intake:

 - Your milk should “come in” 2-5 days after your baby is born.
-Your baby is born with extra fluid in his tissues, which is excreted during the first 48 hours after birth.
-This weight loss usually averages 7-8 ounces.
-His immature kidneys are not equipped to handle large amounts of fluid during this time.
+Your baby is born with extra fluid in his tissues, which is excreted during the first 48 hours after birth (this weight loss usually averages 7-8 ounces).
+Because his immature kidneys are not equipped to handle large amounts of fluid, he doesn’t need any supplemental feedings during this time.
 The small amount of colostrum (the sticky yellow fluid that comes out of the breast before the milk “comes in’) is perfect for his newborn system to digest, and provides important antibodies.
 During the first 24 hours after birth, you usually produce about 37 ml of colostrum (30 ml is an ounce).
 The baby will get 7-14 ml at each feeding, about 1/3 to 1/2 ounce each time you nurse.

 - Your baby should latch on and suck rhythmically for 10-15 minutes on each breast.
 He may pause periodically, but should nurse vigorously for most of the feeding.
 He should seem satisfied after nursing, and will often fall asleep at the second breast.
 If he falls asleep and will not take the second breast, try to divide the sucking time between the two sides.
 If he is sleepy, he will get more milk by nursing for 5 minutes on both breasts rather than 10 minutes on one.
 You should hear him swallowing regularly while he is nursing.